tetratelabs/wazero/RATIONALE.md

 ## Why does InstantiateModule call "_start" by default?
 We formerly had functions like `StartWASICommand` that would verify preconditions and start WASI's "_start" command.
 However, this caused confusion because both many languages compiled a WASI dependency, and many did so inconsistently.
-The only thing we could enforce was a "memory" export, but that could be enforced anyway.

-* Not all wasm that import WASI export a "_start" function.
-* Not all wam that import WASI export a "__indirect_function_table" table

-If "_start" isn't called, it causes issues in TinyGo, as it needs this in order to implement panic.
-To deal with this a different way, we have a configuration to call any start functions that exist, and that defaults to "_start".
+That said, if "_start" isn't called, it causes issues in TinyGo, as it needs this in order to implement panic.
+To deal with this a different way, we have a configuration to call any start functions that exist, which defaults to "_start".

 ## Runtime == Engine+Store
 wazero defines a single user-type which combines the specification concept of `Store` with the unspecified `Engine`